Milk-Cool/FakeMiiPlusWeb/README.md

 ### Run FakeMii
 1. Install [Node.js](http://nodejs.org/)
+2. run `npm i` to install dependencies
-2. run `node FakeMii.js` or simply execute run.bat if you work on Windows
+3. run `node FakeMii.js` or simply execute run.bat if you work on Windows
-3. It's running !
+4. It's running !

 ### Set up the Nintendo 3DS
 1. Get your computer local IP adress.
 Select the one from the network your console is connecting to.